zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 Clearly, this is not a culture that cares about ordinary people being well-informed.
 Apparently, they believe that not being open about it _does_ make it go away, that the untrue _is_ there to be lived (for non-Keepers).

-Given the massive scale of coverups and conspiracies described in the text (which extend to the extreme of censoring all of history before a point in the recent past), it's tempting to infer that Civilization _prefers_ to keep its citizens in the dark, in the [functionalist](https://www.lesswrong.com/posts/sXHQ9R5tahiaXEZhR/algorithmic-intent-a-hansonian-generalized-anti-zombie) [sense](http://benjaminrosshoffman.com/bad-faith-behavior-not-feeling/) that candidate policies that involve concealing information are earlier in Civilization's implied search ordering than policies that involve telling the truth.
+Given the massive scale of the censorship, coverups, and conspiracies described in the text (which extend to the extreme of censoring all of history before a point in the recent past), it's tempting to infer that Civilization _prefers_ to keep its citizens in the dark, in the [functionalist](https://www.lesswrong.com/posts/sXHQ9R5tahiaXEZhR/algorithmic-intent-a-hansonian-generalized-anti-zombie) [sense](http://benjaminrosshoffman.com/bad-faith-behavior-not-feeling/) that candidate policies that involve concealing information are earlier in Civilization's implied search ordering than policies that involve telling the truth.

-Some caution is warranted here, however: it doesn't seem right to imagine that Civilization's Keepers and Legislators and Chief Executive are laughing maniacally and telling each other out loud, "I personally love it when non-Keepers have false beliefs; we need to do as much of that as possible—as a [terminal value](https://www.readthesequences.com/Terminal-Values-And-Instrumental-Values)!"
+Some caution is warranted here, however: it doesn't seem correct to imagine that Civilization's Keepers and Legislators and Chief Executive are laughing maniacally and telling each other out loud, "I personally love it when non-Keepers have false beliefs; we need to do as much of that as possible—as a [terminal value](https://www.readthesequences.com/Terminal-Values-And-Instrumental-Values)!"
 If it's not psychologically plausible to suppose that the dath ilani hate people knowing things, then why does their entire way of life revolve around maintaining conspiracies of ignorance?

 I posit it has to do with deception being instrumentally convergent.
-Rational agents have a convergent interest in maintaining accurate beliefs, because only a map that reflects the territory can be used to compute effective plans that act on that territory in the service of that agent's goals—but there's no convergent reason for rational agents to want _other_ agents with different goals to have accurate beliefs.
+Rational agents have a convergent interest in maintaining accurate beliefs, because only a map that reflects the territory can be used to compute effective plans that act on that territory in the service of the agent's goals—but there's no convergent reason for rational agents to want _other_ agents with different goals to have accurate beliefs.[^other-agents]

-[^]: _Humans_ often benefit .

-, but that's because

-In the limit of arbitrary capabilities, we expect all games to become constant sum.
+[^other-agents]: _Humans_ often benefit from helping other out (epistemically or otherwise), even in a strictly selfish sense that discounts altruism and trade—but that's because human goals share many commonalities (_e.g._, infectious diseases are bad for everyone).
+In the limit of arbitrary capabilities, we expect the Pareto improvements to be exhausted and for all games to become constant sum.

+Moreover, there are more false maps than true maps.
+An agent trying to alter other agents' beliefs in the service of its goals will tend to promote falsehoods, not because it terminally values other agents being deceived, but because there's no particular reason for the beliefs that make the other agents behave in a way that best suits the first agent's goals, to be true.
 Generic consequentialists are liars.

-There are more false maps than true maps.
+This generic pressure towards false representations seems to go a long way towards explaining how dath ilan can be such a egregiously anti-epistemic dystopia of universal deception, without needing to postulate [unrealistically malign motives](https://www.readthesequences.com/Are-Your-Enemies-Innately-Evil).

+It's not necessarily that the dath ilani actively want their citizens to live in a fake world, as a terminal value.
+They just don't particularly care about non-Keepers having false beliefs.
+(They might care about [not technically lying](https://www.lesswrong.com/posts/PrXR66hQcaJXsgWsa/not-technically-lying), but that [turns out to be a weak constraint](https://www.lesswrong.com/posts/MN4NRkMw7ggt9587K/firming-up-not-lying-around-its-edge-cases-is-less-broadly).)
 If a policy adequately achieves its purpose by means of deception or secrecy, Civilization isn't going to reject it on that basis and keep searching for a solution that involves telling the truth.

-Rather, I'm simply positing that they don't care about non-Keepers having false beliefs.
-(They might care about [not technically lying](https://www.lesswrong.com/posts/PrXR66hQcaJXsgWsa/not-technically-lying), but that [turns out to be a weak constraint](https://www.lesswrong.com/posts/MN4NRkMw7ggt9587K/firming-up-not-lying-around-its-edge-cases-is-less-broadly).)

-If you're in the business of coming up with clever plans to solve problems, and you don't care about people having false beliefs, you mostly end up with clever plans that work by means of giving people false beliefs that trick them into doing what you want them to do (perhaps without technically lying).

-If you don't care about [affirmatively telling the whole truth](http://benjaminrosshoffman.com/honesty-and-perjury/#Intent_to_inform), you mostly end up supplying false maps in order to control people's behavior by means of controling their information, because if you told them the whole truth, they wouldn't behave the way you want them to.
+If you're in the business of coming up with clever plans to solve problems, and you don't care about [affirmatively telling the whole truth](http://benjaminrosshoffman.com/honesty-and-perjury/#Intent_to_inform), you mostly end up supplying false maps in order to control people's behavior by means of controling their information, because if you told them the whole truth, they wouldn't behave the way you want them to.

 ### Interlude: Methodology for Worldbuilding Criticism; Or, I Can't Argue With Authorial Fiat